ClojureBridge/curriculum/outline/app.md

                            [(key1 item) (key2 item)]))))

 Call get-value-map to get the map of urban development indicators including their name and indicator ids.The id will be used to retrieve the values for those indicators

     (get-value-map "/topics/16/indicators" {} :name :id)

 Create a function based on the above.

     (defn get-indicator-map []
       "Gets map of indicators.
       /topics/16/indicators:   All urban development"
       (get-value-map "/topics/16/indicators" {} :name :id))

 Define the results of calling get-indicator-map.

     (def indicator-map (get-indicator-map))

 On to getting the values for a specific indicators API endpoint for getting a certain indicator for all countries: http://api.worldbank.org/countries/all/indicators/EP.PMP.SGAS.CD?format=json&per_page=10000&date=2010

     (get-value-map (str "/countries/all/indicators/EP.PMP.SGAS.CD") {:date 2012} :country :value)

-Turn it into a function
+Turn it into a function.

     (defn get-indicator-all
       "Returns indicator for a specified year for all countries" [indicator year key1 key2]